-parking requirements for the expanded use, (c) stormwater management for the additional impervious area only, (d) handicapped access to the existing and proposed structures and (e) compliance with the Zoning Ordinance, may be used on sites where the structure is:
+A site plan limited to basic information needed to address (a) erosion and sediment control, (b) parking requirements for the expanded use, (c) stormwater management (quantity and quality) for the additional impervious area only, (d) handicapped access to the existing and proposed structures and (e) compliance with the Zoning Ordinance, may be used on sites where the structure is:

-- 1. An addition to an existing structure, or, ancillary to an existing use; and - 2.
-The footprint does not exceed 1600 square feet or 35% of the existing structure, whichever is smaller. - 3.
-For a home occupation or cottage industry, the limited site plan standards are applicable if a site plan is required pursuant to the Zoning Ordinance.2 - C. Full Site Plan Required.
-Any development which does not meet all of the criteria for a limited or rural site plan shall meet all the requirements of these Regulations and the appendices. - D. For site plans located in the rural zone, Rural Site Plan Required Standards may be utilized.4 A primary function of the Rural/Agricultural zoning district is to preserve the rural character of the County and the agricultural community.
-The definition of agricultural allows a number of types of non-residential farming operations to occur in the Rural District.
-This creates a need to define the manner in which these uses can be permitted in the Rural/Agricultural zone without negatively impacting the rural character area of the land on which it is proposed to be located.
-While these uses are defined as agricultural, they may have an impact on the farm uses and neighborhoods in which they are located.
-For this reason, all non-residential agricultural uses or principal permitted uses in the Rural Zone that require the construction of a structure other than a residence or other than a structure for private agricultural use not intended for public use may utilize the Rural Site Plan Standards.
-Such Rural Site Plan Standards shall follow the submittal and review requirements of a minor site plan with the following exceptions to the submission.
-The following provisions apply: - 1.
-Parking Areas.
-Parking areas are not required to be asphalt or concrete paved but shall have at least 6" of stone/gravel and be graded in a manner that ensures water will not pool on the primary parking area.
-No curbs and gutters will be required provided the development conforms to the requirement of Section 2. - If the development is of a size or nature that requires the provision of handicapped parking spaces, such spaces shall be paved and a paved surface accessing the front of the structure from the parking pad shall be required as detailed in Appendix B, Sec.
-2.5(G), Off Street Parking Standards. - 2.
+- a.
+An addition to an existing structure, or, ancillary to an existing use; and - b.
+The footprint does not exceed 3,000 square feet or 35% of the existing structure, whichever is smaller. - c.
+For a home occupation or cottage industry, the limited site plan standards are applicable if a site plan is required pursuant to the Zoning Ordinance.2

+3. Full Site Plan

+Any development which does not meet all of the criteria for a limited site plan shall meet all the requirements of these Regulations.

+C. Site Plan Exception8

+All non-residential agricultural uses or principal permitted uses in the Rural District that require the construction of a structure other than a residence or other than a structure for private agricultural use that is not intended for public use may utilize this Site Plan Exception.
+All Minor Site Developments in the Rural District shall be classified per Section 20.203.B4 and shall meet all requirements of the Site Plan Classification except for the following:

+- a.
+Parking Areas and Access Drives.
+Parking areas and access drives (except for the concrete apron) are not required to be asphalt or concrete paved but shall have at least 6" of stone/ - gravel and be graded in a manner that ensures water will not pool on the primary parking area.
+No curbs and gutters will be required provided the development conforms to the requirement of Section 2. - If the development is of a size or nature that requires the provision of handicapped parking spaces, such spaces shall be paved with asphalt or concrete and a similar paved surface accessing the front of the structure from the parking pad shall be required as detailed in Appendix B, Sec.
+2.5(G), Off Street Parking Standards. - b.
 Rural Storm Drainage and Management.
-Development which is proposed in the Rural/Agricultural zoning district which wishes to take advantage of the Rural Site Plan Standards are required to utilize Low Impact Development techniques to minimize the impact of impervious surfaces and retain the rural character of the area.
-These techniques are identified in the Jefferson County Stormwater Management Ordinance.
-Total square footage will be applied and calculated for the non-residential structure(s) that will be open for public use. - 3.
-Where, in the judgment of staff, a proposal does not meet the intent of the rural site plan provision or the intent of these Regulations, the proposal shall be classified as a limited or full site plan.
+Development which is proposed in the Rural zoning district which wishes to take advantage of this Exception is required to utilize Low Impact Development (LID) techniques and provide stormwater management (quantity and quality) for the additional impervious area only.

+Where, in the judgment of staff, a proposal does not meet the intent of this Exception or the intent of these Regulations, this Exception may not be utilized.
 The reason for such a determination shall be provided to the applicant in writing.
 The determination may be appealed to the Planning Commission for consideration and classification.